 Section 7.
 Lost, undeliverable, or unreceived ballots will not be replaced.
 The institution is responsible for keeping their primary contact information current with the Association.

 Section 8.
 The Nomination/Election Committee Chairperson will privately tabulate and record the votes.
-The results will then be turned over to the Board of DirectorsWinners are determined by a plurality.
+The results will then be turned over to the Board of Directors.
+Winners are determined by a plurality.
 If there is a tie vote, a run-off election will be held.
 Results of the election will be announced to the membership.

 Section 9.
 The chairperson of the Nomination/Election Committee will submit a complete file of committee procedures to his/her successor.